 Peacock’s ‘Bupkis’ is a comedy-drama series that centers on actor and comedian Pete Davidson as he experiences the ups and downs of life as a public figure.
 The series brings a fresh, fun, and action-filled take on the trend of comedy shows based on the lives of standup comedians.
-Furthermore, Davidson’s onscreen persona blends with the unapologetically mature storytelling of the show that explores complex themes such as mental health issues, drug use, relationships, etc. Given the constant focus on his personal life, viewers must wonder how much inspiration the series draws from the same.
-If you wish to discover whether ‘Bupkis’ is based on Pete Davidson’s life, here is everything you need to know!
+Furthermore, Davidson’s onscreen persona blends with the unapologetically mature storytelling of the show that explores complex themes such as mental health issues, drug use, relationships, etc. Given the constant focus on his personal life, viewers must wonder if the series is based on Pete Davidson’s life and if ‘Bupkis’ is a true story.

 Yes, ‘Bupkis’ is partially based on Pete Davidson’s life.
 Peter Michael Davidson is known for his tenure as a cast member on the sketch comedy series ‘Saturday Night Live.’
 He studied at the Xaverian High School in New York City and ventured into standup comedy in the early 2010s.
 Davidson later appeared in minor roles on television shows such as ‘Brooklyn Nine-Nine‘ before joining the ‘Saturday Night Live cast.’
 Moreover, he rose to superstardom with his performances in films such as ‘The Suicide Squad‘ and ‘The King of Staten Island.’